Griffin School Annual Education Report

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2014-15 educational progress for Griffin Elementary School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for Griffin Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-Please contact Instructional Services Director Mary Jane Evink at 616.850.5075 if you need assistance.
+If you have any questions about the AER, please contact Instructional Services Director Mary Jane Evink at 616.850.5075 for assistance.

 Our Griffin School staff is a collaborative team who work to meet the needs of all learners, utilizing research based strategies to meet individual needs.
 Ongoing interventions are in place that include data driven literacy and math support groups.
 Teachers utilize formative assessments to determine individual student learning needs and determine the most effective, instructional strategies.

 On the new M-STEP state assessment, our school scored above county and state averages in reading, writing, math and science.
 We continue our goal to have 100 percent of our students be proficient in all core subjects.
 To help reach this challenge we will continue to use best practice strategies to continue to improve instruction and learning, use formative assessments to check understanding and have a systematic pyramid of interventions.

 State law requires that we also report additional information.